erde64/zigbee2mqtt.io/docs/guide/usage/groups.md

 By using the above `add` command above, a device will be added to a group.
 The device itself is responsible for storing to which groups it belongs.
 Others, e.g. the coordinator, do not have knowledge to which groups a device belongs.

-When using the `set` command, e.g. to turn on all devices in a group, a broadcast request is send to **all** devices in the network.
+When using the `set` command, e.g. to turn on all devices in a group, a broadcast request is sent to **all** devices in the network.
 The device itself then determines if it belongs to that group and if it should execute the command.

 ## Adding a specific endpoint